Skip to Content

 Instructions

-• Roll the dough to fit a 12" fluted tart pan.
+- Roll 1 recipe Tart dough to fit a 12" fluted tart pan.
 Prick the dough all over with a fork and refrigerate until firm.

-• Spread the frangipane evenly into the tart crust.
-Arrange the apples slices in a pretty petal pattern, starting with the outside edge and working your way towards the middle.
-Bake until the filling is set, about 45 minutes.
+- Spread the frangipane evenly into the tart crust.
+Peel, core and slice 3 apples to ¼" thick.
+Arrange the apple slices in a pretty petal pattern, starting with the outside edge and working your way towards the middle.
+Bake until the apples are tender and the filling is set, about 45 minutes.

-• Turn on the broiler and run the tart under the broiler for a minute or two to brown the top of the tart.
-Warm the apricot preserves in the microwave for 30 seconds, stir in the remaining tablespoon of rum.
+- Turn on the broiler and run the tart under the broiler for a minute or two to brown the top of the tart.
+Warm 6 ounces apricot preserves in the microwave for 30 seconds, stir in the remaining 1 tablespoon of rum.
 Brush the warm preserves over the warm tart.
 Cool to room temperature.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.